 Councilmember Viagran stated that she was supportive of the Gigabit Community Initiative but noted that it needed to be affordable and accessible to everyone throughout the city.
 She requested that a Wi-Fi Component be included within Parks Projects in the Bond Program.
 Mr. Miller spoke of Google Fiber and the Gigabit Community Initiative.
 He stated that they worked closely with the Parks Department on potential Wi-Fi and Connectivity Investments when possible.
 Councilmember Viagran asked of incentives that could be provided within the Activity Centers identified in SA Tomorrow.
-Mrs. Houston stated that two of the Activity Centers were located within the CCHIP and four of the Activity Centers were located within the CCHIP and four of the Activity Centers were located within the Incentive Fund.
-She noted that they were working on determining incentives for each of the Activity Centers.
+Mrs. Houston stated that two of the Activity Centers were located within the CCHIP.